Underdetermination in Classic and Modern Tests of General Relativity: Modern Tests

 \section{Modern Tests}

 Although it is indeed remarkable that a non-relativistic theory of gravity can yield equivalent descriptions to GR for the empirical tests which were most responsible for ushering in the paradigm change to the latter, one might nevertheless ask at this stage: how far does this underdetermination really stretch, given the preponderance of modern tests of GR?
 After all, the bleak empirical status of gravitational theory bemoaned by Wheeler and Dicke did not persist for long following the renewed emphasis on the subject (largely due to their efforts).
 Ever since, there has been a flurry of new empirical tests, driven both by developments in theoretical understanding and technological advancements.
 However, it turns out that almost none of these tests can discriminate between GR (along with the other geometric trinity theories) and NCTII!
+While it would be impractical to list all of them and we make no attempt to do so (see \textcite{Will} for the most comprehensive review), the following is illustrative of the main point.